apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When referencing a service provided by other KubeBlocks cluster, you need to provide the name of the Cluster being referenced.</p>
+<p>The name of the KubeBlocks cluster being referenced when a service provided by another KubeBlocks cluster is
+being referenced.</p>
-<p>By default, when other KubeBlocks Cluster are referenced, the ClusterDefinition.spec.connectionCredential secret corresponding to the referenced Cluster will be used to bind to the current component.
+<p>By default, the clusterDefinition.spec.connectionCredential secret corresponding to the referenced Cluster will
-Currently, if a KubeBlocks cluster is to be referenced, the connection credential secret should include and correspond to the following fields: endpoint, port, username, and password.</p>
+be used to bind to the current component.
+The connection credential secret should include and correspond to the following fields: endpoint, port, username, and password when a KubeBlocks cluster is being referenced.</p>
-<p>Under this referencing approach, the ServiceKind and ServiceVersion of service reference declaration defined in the ClusterDefinition will not be validated.
+<p>Under this referencing approach, the ServiceKind and ServiceVersion of service reference declaration defined in
+the ClusterDefinition will not be validated.
 If both Cluster and ServiceDescriptor are specified, the Cluster takes precedence.</p>
 </td>
 </tr>